Up to 50% off sofas & mattresses — limited‑time deals.

 Think one move ahead

-A renter who moves every year or two often gets more value from modular seating than a buyer in a long-term home, because separate units are easier to carry, reconfigure, and resize.
-Modular systems can also reduce the cost of change later: some lines let you add pieces as your room grows or replace one damaged section instead of the whole sofa.
+Renters and frequent movers often get more value from modular seating because separate pieces are easier to carry, reconfigure, and resize.
+The category also makes more sense when you may need to add a piece later or replace one section instead of the whole sofa.

 Confirm orientation before ordering